ZivaVatra/flac2all/README.md

 * using "ctrl-c" to terminate does not exit cleanly.
 Plus you have to hit ctrl-c multiple times to terminate flac2all.
 * following on from above, when terminated the script leaves a bunch if tmpfiles.
 We need to clean up properly
-* at the moment, overwrite isn't implemented (i.e. we never skip an overwrite, ignoring flags set).